Best compost bins for recycling in your garden

 Updated on

 Looking for the best compost bin to become even more eco-friendly and give your outdoor plants a health boost?
 Now – more than ever – gardeners should aim to practise an ecological mindset.
 Whether that’s with feeding birds in the winter, planting some bee and bug-friendly plants, or recycling in our homes and gardens, it all contributes towards making our planet a better, safer and happier place.
-Another easy idea to try is by converting your garden and kitchen waste into compost.
+Another easy idea to try is to convert your garden and kitchen waste into compost.
 All you need to get going is one of the best compost bins to keep your garden happy.

 Organic matter is actually perfect for your soil and plants.
 In fact, it provides a decent food source for those little microorganisms that maintain the soil.
 These little blighters improve the soil’s structure, drainage, water, fertility and capacity to hold nutrients.
 A decent mulch is vital to the health of soil.

-Best compost bins at a glance
+Best compost bins at a glance:

 • Best hot composter: Green Johanna Hot Composter - View now on Great Green Systems